pmazaitis/contextpyspell-demo/README.md

 ## Trying it Out

-This demo takes a single argument: the input file to process.
+This demo takes a single command line argument: the input file to process.

 This demo will display the computed syntax tree of the input file, followed by any misspelled words, and suggested corrections for those words.

-As an example, running this:
+As an example, running this command:

-    python contextpyspell-demo.py example_files/hello_world.tex
+    python3 contextpyspell-demo.py example_files/hello_world.tex

-...should yield this:
+...should yield this output:

     Concrete syntax tree for example_files/hello_world.tex
     (document (preamble) (main (text_block (text) (paragraph_mark))) (postamble (text_block (text))))